casebenton/certificate-revocation-analysis/README.md

 ### Part B: Determining CRL Revocations
 0. Set `get_CRL_revocations` as the working directory.
 This folder contains all scripts for Part B.

-1. Extract the CRL distribution points using the `extract_crls.py` script.
-This script will output three files: a file of all certificates which have listed CRLs(`certs_using_crl.json`), a file of all certificates which do not list a CRL(`certs_without_crl.json`), and a list of all CRL distribution points (`CRL_servers`).
+1. Extract the CRL distribution points by running `python extract_crls.py`.
+This script will output three files: a file of all certificates which have listed CRLs(`../certs_using_crl.json`), a file of all certificates which do not list a CRL(`../certs_without_crl.json`), and a list of all CRL distribution points (`CRL_servers`).

 2. Sort and eliminate duplicate entries in `CRL_servers` using the command